camellia-app/website-icons-proxy/SECURITY.md

 ## Supported Versions

-Only last version of Website Icon Proxy is supported.
+Only last version of Website Icons Proxy is supported.
 It's designed to let users run only latest version of software.

 ## Reporting a Vulnerability